Gaelic type

-Gaelic type (sometimes called Irish character, Irish type, or Gaelic script) is a family of Insular script typefaces devised for printing Classical Gaelic.
-It was widely used from the 16th until the mid-18th century (Scotland) or the mid-20th century (Ireland) but is now rarely used.
+Gaelic type (sometimes called Irish character, Irish type, or Gaelic script) is a family of Insular script typefaces devised for printing Early Modern Irish.
+It was widely used from the 16th century until the mid-18th century in Scotland and the mid-20th century in Ireland, but is now rarely used.
 Sometimes, all Gaelic typefaces are called Celtic or uncial although most Gaelic types are not uncials.
 The "Anglo-Saxon" types of the 17th century are included in this category because both the Anglo-Saxon types and the Gaelic/Irish types derive from the insular manuscript hand.

-The terms Gaelic type, Gaelic script and Irish character translate the Irish phrase cló Gaelach ([ˌkl̪ˠoː ˈɡeːl̪ˠəx]).
+The terms Gaelic type, Gaelic script and Irish character translate the Modern Irish phrase cló Gaelach ([ˌkl̪ˠoː ˈɡeːl̪ˠəx]).
 In Ireland, the term cló Gaelach is used in opposition to the term cló Rómhánach, Roman type.

-The Scottish Gaelic term is corra-litir ([ˌkʰɔrˠə ˈliʰtʲɪɾʲ]).
+The Scots Gaelic term is corra-litir ([ˌkʰɔrˠə ˈliʰtʲɪɾʲ]).
 Alasdair mac Mhaighstir Alasdair (c.
 1698–1770) was one of the last Scottish writers with the ability to write in this script, but his main work, Ais-Eiridh na Sean Chánoin Albannaich, was published in the Roman script.